- Domna Samiou

 Domna Samiou interviews Markos Dragoumis, a musicologist and head musical collaborator at the Centre for Asia Minor Studies - Melpo Merlie Foundation.
 Three historical recordings are heard from the Centre's archives, recorded during the year 1930, under the supervision of Melpo Merlier.
 Refugees Stefos Xepastos from Vourla, Eritrea, and Irini Bogiatzi from Fokies, Asia Minor sing.

 A black stone from the shore I will use as a pillow

-Whatever the body suffers, the head is to blame.
+For whatever the body suffers, the head is to blame.

 And in Karabourna are the black-eyed ones…

-Domna Samiou sang the song Aman Gel Aman (The Leaves of the Rose), a song she learned from her mother who was a refugee from the village of Baindir in the province of Smyrna.
+Domna Samiou sing the song Aman Gel Aman (The Leaves of the Rose), a song she learned from her mother who was a refugee from the village of Baindir in the province of Smyrna.
 She is accompanied by musicians Stefanos Vartanis, violin, Nikos Stefanidis, kanun and Mathios Balabanis, goblet drum.

 The program ends with a reference - a tribute to the leading musician from Asia Minor Nikos Stefanidis, 86 years old at the time.
 Introducing him, Domna remarks: "The kanun is an instrument of Asia Minor and Thrace and is considered one of the most perfect musical instruments.
 Nikos Stefanidis is probably the only Greek musician who plays this instrument today".